‘All About Trans’, is the second phase of our work with the trans community, which began with Trans Media Action in October 2011.

 Instead of traditional campaigning methods of trying to disseminate key messages about the community, we’re creating chances for empathy to grow through social interaction.
 Our experience has shown that a media professional that has been moved in some way is a much more powerful ally than one who has been fed lots of facts!

-We want to move media professionals by introducing them to some inspirational and talented young trans people who we think may challenge their preconceptions in a really positive and enjoyable way.
+We want to move media professionals by introducing them to some inspirational and talented trans and non-binary people who we think may challenge their preconceptions in a really positive and enjoyable way.

 From 2013 – 2017, we’ll be carrying out interactions between lucky media professionals and a carefully chosen pool of volunteers from the trans community.
-To date we have carried out over 40 interactions with over 250 media and other sector professionals across the UK.
+To date we have carried out over 40 interactions with over 250 media and other sector professionals across the UK, ranging from the BBC and Mail on Sunday to the Scotland Herald and Hollyoaks.

 A new website (www.allabouttrans.org.uk) showcases the interactions, resources for media professionals and digital media produced by trans people.